 The two topologically distinct phases can then be understood in the two \emph{patterns} of Majoranas which emerge, depending on the chemical potential.
 For a pictorial representation of the two distinct patterns, see figure \ref{fig:Patterns}.
 In the trivial phases with $|\mu| > 2t$, the on-site pairing of Majoranas is favoured, thus in the $t =\Delta = 0$ limit we find the upper (trivial) pattern in \eqref{Majdecomp}.
 In the topological phase $|\mu| <2t$, the nearest-neighbour pairing will dominate, such that for $t = \Delta$ and $\mu = 0$ the lower (topological) pattern in \eqref{Majdecomp} emerges.
 This can be understood in terms of the following non-local fermions

-For open boundary conditions (OBCs) this results in zero-energy ``dangling edge modes" which make the ground state doubly-degenerate. \\
+For open boundary conditions (OBCs) this results in zero-energy ``dangling edge modes" which make the ground state doubly degenerate. \\

-Whilst the emergence of edge-modes and ground state degeneracy are both hallmarks of a topological transition, it is the definition of global and robust invariants which makes the direct link to topology. \\

-Generally speaking, a phase transition represents a change in the underlying properties of a many-body system, which manifest themselves in very different physical properties.
-Examples of this are the melting of ice to its liquid state, or the ordering of the spins in Heisenberg ferromagnets in an external magnetic field.
-One common feature of these two examples is the change in symmetry which the system retains after the change of phase. {This is not a necessary feature of phase transitions, as demonstrated in the 70s by Berezinskii, Kosterlitz and Thouless \cite{KT}.
-They found that there exist other classes of transitions determined instead by a \emph{topological} invariant.} The link with topology in the mathematical sense is perhaps best understood when considering the seminal work in \cite{TKNN}, where the $\mathbb{Z}$ valued \emph{TKNN invariant} (or First Chern number) is defined from the Berry connection \cite{Berry} ${a}^{n}_j(\mathbf{k})=i\langle n, \mathbf{k}| \frac{\partial}{\partial k_j}| n, \mathbf{k}\rangle$ of the { eigen-states} of each band \cite{Sato_2017,Kaufmann_2016}
+Whilst the emergence of edge modes and ground state degeneracy are both hallmarks of a topological transition, it is the definition of global and robust invariant which makes the direct link to topology in the mathematical sense.
+This link is perhaps best understood when considering the seminal work in \cite{TKNN}, where the $\mathbb{Z}$ valued \emph{TKNN invariant} (or First Chern number) is defined from the Berry connection \cite{Berry} ${a}^{n}_j(\mathbf{k})=i\langle n, \mathbf{k}| \frac{\partial}{\partial k_j}| n, \mathbf{k}\rangle$ of the eigenstates of each band \cite{Sato_2017,Kaufmann_2016}